-This Kiwi favourite – called yo-yo biscuits because they look like the toy – are egg-free and made from custard powder.
-When made with real butter, they are guaranteed to melt in the mouth.
+This Kiwi favourite are called yo-yo biscuits, because they look like the toy.
+They are egg-free and made from custard powder.
+When you use real butter, they are guaranteed to melt in your mouth.
 A number of cafés in New Zealand sell enormous yo-yo biscuits, but we prefer them smaller.

 This recipe yields about 19 small yo-yos that are 5 cm in diameter.

 - 1⅓ cup (175 gram) flour

 - 2 tablespoons butter (or 1 tablespoon butter and 1 tablespoon passion fruit pulp)

 - Cream butter and icing sugar until light and fluffy.
 Add vanilla.

 - Sift the flour and custard powder over the creamed mixture and mix to combine.

 - Roll into balls and place on baking tray.
 You can use a watermelon scoop to make sure they are the same size.
 Flatten each ball immediately with a fork or biscuit-stamp to prevent it from cracking.